Last Updated on April 23, 2020 by ITPM

 I was born and raised in Bulacan.
-Now that I am living and working in Manila, there are a few dishes I crave for that are uniquely Bulakenyo.
+Now that I am living and working in Manila, there are a few merienda dishes that I crave for.
+These dishes are are uniquely Bulakenyo.
 I couldn’t find them anywhere in the Metro.
 Good thing, I am usually just about 40 kilometers or a little over an hour’s drive away.
 Here are three merienda dishes I really miss from my province:

 My father introduced me to this dish called serkele, which is a different version of dinuguan or pork blood stew.
 Serkele uses cow’s meat, innards and blood cooked to perfection.
 We, Filipinos, obviously hate wasting any animal’s parts when cooking.

 I am an avid biker.
 I remember one time, when I was on my way to San Miguel alone to check out Bahay na Pula or the famous haunted red house, I had to make a detour to Baliuag to eat some quick merienda.
 That was when I discovered Aling Luring’s place in Baliuag which serves ‘Serkele’.
 I ordered one bowl plus puto or a steamed Filipino rice-cake, which is the perfect complement to this dish.
 I ended up going back home, as I was too full to pedal my way to San Miguel.

 3. Pancit Alanganin from Nory’s Pansitan in Bocaue